Call free today: 0800 0431 431

 Set up and managed by an Insolvency Practitioner (IP), an IVA is debt solution which allows you to write of up to 81% of you debt using government legislation, and offers an alternative to bankruptcy.

-Once you enter an Individual Voluntary Arrangement, creditors can take no further action against you and won’t be able to contact you directly.
 An IVA will affect your credit rating for six years and your information will also be placed on the public Register of Insolvencies for the duration of the plan, but will allow you to clear your debts.

 In an IVA, a single monthly payment is agreed with your current financial situation taken into consideration – this payment is then divided among the people you owe money to.